-An exhibit that shows learning about landscape plans, selection of landscape plants, ornamental garden features, home yard improvement, storage sheds, careers, etc. \If using live plants within your exhibit please contact the Extension Office to make arrangements for you to take them home after being judged on Saturday, July 20th since the building is locked until Wednesday at 9:00 a.m.
+An exhibit that shows learning about landscape plans, selection of landscape plants, ornamental garden features, home yard improvement, storage sheds, careers, etc.

+If using live plants within your exhibit please contact the Extension Office to make arrangements for you to take them home after being judged on Saturday, July 18th since the building is locked until Wednesday at 9 am.

-550A - Vegetable Plates - County Fair Only Class
+550A Vegetable Plates - County Fair Only Class